 Similarly, dating apps can be a great way of connecting with like-minded people – and not necessarily for a hook-up.
 If you’re lucky, you could find yourself connecting with a local who can give you a full insider low down of the local area.
 We always suggest using a secure VPN when using dating apps internationally, click here to sign up!

-Well, that concludes Gay in: Mumbai – A 2019 LGBT+ Travel Guide.
+Well, that concludes Gay in: Mumbai – A LGBTQ+ Travel Guide.
 If you have any questions or feel we have missed anything, please reach out to us in the comment section below.
 Don’t forget to follow us on Instagram here!

 Stay adventurous and Happy travels.